Mcjunky33/ArmorHudMod/README.md

 - **Keybind Access:** Open the configuration menu instantly via a keybind (default: F10).
 - **Localization:** The mod automatically adapts to your Minecraft language (supports English and German).
 - **Simple Configuration:** All options are accessible via a user-friendly, modern ModMenu interface.
-- **Crash Fixes:** Various random crashes have been fixed, improving stability.

 ### Why use Armor Hud?